Five Tips For Student-Led GeoGebra Tasks

 - Teach basic skills using self-directed notes or videos.

-- Create open-ended investigations.
+- Use open-ended investigations.

 - Scaffold the investigations.